 Beef and Barley Stew

-It was a freezing cold day and I wanted to make something for dinner that would warm us all up.
-I started browsing the Internet and found a hearty and filling soup from The Cutting Edge of Ordinary that looked delicious.
-I adapted the recipe a bit to use what I had on hand.
-I filled it up with veggies and meat so it turned out to be a thick stew instead of a soup – perfect for the cold day.
-My daughter loved this stew and requested it for lunch the following day, she did say she didn’t like the mushrooms.
-My husband and I both really enjoyed the stew as well but our son said he didn’t like it (the only soup he likes is clam chowder).
-I served this stew with a fresh loaf of crusty bread for a filling and satisfying dinner.
+It was a rainy & cold day, and I wanted to make something for dinner to warm us all up.
+I started browsing the Internet and found a hearty and filling beef and barley stew recipe from The Cutting Edge of Ordinary that looked delicious.
+My daughter loved this stew and requested it for lunch the following day, although she did say she didn’t like the mushrooms.
+My husband and I both enjoyed the stew, but our son said he didn’t like it (the only soup he likes is clam chowder).
+I served this homemade beef and barley stew with a fresh loaf of crusty bread and a big garden salad.

 Ingredients: